The 2025 Campaign goes live on November 19!!

 What is a Challenge Grant?

-A Challenge Grant is a donation of $500 or more made before the campaign launch to help a nonprofit start strong.
-It appears as a thermometer on the nonprofit’s profile and encourages additional donations.
+A Challenge Grant is a gift of $500 or more made before the campaign launch to help a nonprofit start strong.
+These early gifts appear as thermometers on nonprofit pages and inspire others to give.
+Organizations with Challenge Grants typically raise more overall — your early support creates momentum.Who can make a Challenge Grant?

 Can we pool donations into one Challenge Grant?